dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Metagenome sketches can be accurately decomposed into constituent genomes by a greedy algorithm, 'gather'

 * compare conceptually vs LCA approaches; combinatorial. do we want to do a benchmark of some kind wrt LCA saturation?

-We define a greedy algorithm, `gather`, that uses a top-down approach to decompose _Scaled MinHash_ sketches into constituent sketches.
-Starting from the $k$-mer composition of the query, `gather` iteratively finds a match in a collection of datasets with the largest _containment_ of the query (most elements in common), and creates a new query by _removing elements_ in the match from the original query.
-The process stops when the new query doesn't have any more matches in the collection, or a user-provided minimum detection threshold is reached.
+* CTB: kind of convoluted logic below!
+We go from "genomes" to "k-mers" to "greedy estimation" to "scaled minhash estimation"

+We can use _Scaled MinHash_ sketches to estimate the minimal collection of genomes that serve as a combined reference for a metagenome.
+Computationally, we frame this problem as follows: for a given metagenome $M$, what is the smallest collection of genomes in the database $D$ to which all mappable reads in $M$ will be mapped?
+That is, it is the smallest collection of genomes that explain the observed reads, absent reads for which there is no reference genome.

+If we treat both $M$ and all the genomes in $D$ as collections of k-mers, this problem can be framed as a *minimal set covering*
+problem: find the smallest set $\{ G_n \}$ of genomes in $D$ such that
+$$k(M) \cap k(D) = \bigcup_n \{ k(M) \cap k(G_n) \} $$

+We implement a greedy solution to this problem as follows:
+**(algorithm goes here)**
+This is a known best-polynomial-time solution to min-set-cov.

 <!-- David comment: "I'm surprised this works, since back in 2015
 (Metapalette days) I found removing elements like this caused the